PaWeRe/CoCo/README.md

 # CoCo
 LM mediator.
 Help LMs understand you.

+> **Note**: This project is inspired by and builds upon Harrison Chase's LangGraph Email Assistant Tutorial and the [agents-from-scratch](https://github.com/langchain-ai/agents-from-scratch) repo.
+Check out the tutorial for a comprehensive guide on building email assistants with LangGraph.

 ## Quickstart
 1. Create virtual env and set up environment
     * Create a `.env` file with at least `OPENAI_API_KEY` and `WANDB_API_KEY`